MrAirspace/aircraft-flight-schedules/README.md

 'Route_Validation_Based_on_Callsign' = to correct flights of which the ADS-B track was incomplete (see details in sections below), a callsign vs route lookup ensures a start/end airport are nevertheless available - for reference in addition to the raw data

+_Note: sometimes the ADS-B antenna coverage is limited to the extent that the entire arrival or departure part of a flight was unavailable.
+In that case, those cells feature a '-' only._

 # Data Timeframes
 The data is published per quarter of a year.
 The 4 quarters of each year feature some overlap to ensure flights are complete (not cut in half at the quarter boundaries).
 Thereby, when combining the quarterly files to a yearly schedule, there will be some overlap in flights.